 - Do you have any clinical trials?

 - We are usually running several clinical trials at any one time.
 Some of these may have partial funding.
 Whether your animal qualifies for a clinical trial may depend on several things, including the type of tumor, how far the tumor has spread and the health of your pet, among other things.
-For information on our current clinical trials, please see the clinical trials section of our web site.
+Explore the latest oncology clinical trials

 - Can I call the hospital and speak with a doctor before I have an initial appointment?